hkhamm/capacitor-react/README.md

 ## Deployment

-Remove the `server` section from `capacitor.config.json`.
 Follow these instructions for creating a production build.

 ### iOS